slatedocs/slate/source/getting-started-with-anaconda.html.md

 # Getting Started with Anaconda - Bons.ai

-<aside class="success">Before you begin, you will need to have access to our Beta.
-If you don't have access yet, request access at [bons.ai][1].</aside>
+<aside class="success">Before you begin, you will need to have access to our Beta.</aside>

 # Step 1.
 Install Prerequisites